 The secondary target audience are fire and EMS personnel at the first line management level (chief officer or above).

-Continuing Education & Professional CreditsState Firemen’s and Fire Marshals’ Association of Texas (SFFMA)
+Continuing Education and Professional CreditsState Firefighters' and Fire Marshals' Association of Texas (SFFMA)